Trusted WordPress tutorials, when you need them most.

 If it finds an issue, then Sucuri will notify you automatically.
 In this way, you can protect your site without having to perform any manual checks or learn complicated security tools.

-Note: While we have switched from Sucuri to Cloudflare for our CDN, we still recommend using it for your website security.
+Note: While we have switched from Sucuri to Cloudflare for our CDN, we still recommend using it for your website security if you run a small business.
 You can learn more about the software in our Sucuri review.
+That said, for larger businesses and higher-traffic websites, we recommend Cloudflare.

-Lastly, check out the following WordPress security guides to keep your website secure:
+Lastly, you might want to check out the following WordPress security guides to keep your website secure:

 8. Set up Google Analytics